-The Panda’s room is for children aged 2 to 3 years, and has a ratio of 12 children to three staff.
+The Panda’s educational program is for children aged 2 to 3 years, and has a ratio of 12 children to three early childhood educators.
 We offer a range of age and developmentally appropriate learning experiences within the permanent learning areas: language and literacy, dramatic / imaginative play, manipulative / constructive play, science and the natural environment, music and movement / active play.
-The experiences available to the children evolve and change as part of an evolving curriculum, and the ideas for these experiences come from the children, educators and families.
+The educational experiences available to the children evolve and change as part of an emergent curriculum, and the ideas for these experiences come from the children, educators and families.

 The educational play experiences we offer – along with involvement in group activities such as collaborative creative projects, cooking and story-telling – encourage the development of the children’s confidence and social skills.
 At this age children are beginning to develop their independence, whilst still needing support and guidance from adults as they attempt new tasks and develop new skills and knowledge.
 We encourage and support the children to develop their independence by offering unhurried time and opportunity for attempting, practising and acquiring new skills and knowledge.

 Each day the educational program involves indoor and outdoor play.
 We believe it can be detrimental to children’s learning to interrupt play, and so time indoors and out is negotiated between the children and educators depending on the needs of the group.
 We offer a staggered morning and afternoon tea so that children can choose when they will eat between play.
 After we all enjoy lunch together there is a rest time, and while not all children rest or sleep, we believe it is important for children to have some time to relax and rest during their busy day at Annie Dennis Children’s Centre.